jurjukn/RelApp/Readme.md

     2.2.
 In the routes tab it is possible to create new route. <br/>
     2.3.
 Routes tab has search posibility (optional feature). <br/>
     2.4.
 Routes tab contains filter which enables to see current user created routes (optional feature). <br/>
     2.5.
 In Routes tab user can "Start" a route and check in at route's checkpoints.
+To check in at a checkpoints the device location has to be near the checkpoint.
+For now this functionality is commentented for testing purposes.
 After all checkpoints are completed, user can see      statistics, rate and write comments about the route.

   3. Profile <br/>
     3.1.
 Profile tab shows general information of the current user. <br/>